Rixda9/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-Js project for Odin project
+Javascript project for Odin project

 For this project I have to: